 The man with the knife was pushed away by another madman seemingly intent on killing him with his fists.
 He punched him in the stomach; he punched him again and again until he crumbled to the ground.

 He heard a voice in his head.
-A faint whisper saying ‘be strong’.
+A faint whisper saying, ‘Be strong’.

-Somehow, he got up again, using the wall to prop himself up, his back to his assailants.
+Somehow he got up again, using the wall to prop himself up, his back to his assailants.

 There was the sound, then the pain.
-He screamed like he never screamed before.
+He screamed like he had never screamed before.
 He found himself back on his hands and knees as the burning sensation spread throughout his entire body.
 Were they now intent on whipping him to death?

 They whipped him until he lost consciousness, but not before the barbarian with the chain did his sadistic bit on behalf of a thin-skinned god insulted that someone could even imagine that he did not exist.

-The next thing he remembers was waking up in the back of a moving pickup truck.
+The next thing he remembered was waking up in the back of a moving pickup truck.
 The crowd had either left him for dead, or Khomeini's Revolutionary Guard wanted him alive.
 They were taking him to a hospital.

-Sohrab with Bernard Payeur February 28, 2016
+Sohrab with Bernard Payeur, February 28, 2016